Tickets

 1870 onwards

 With the unification of Italy in 1870, the Pantheon became a symbol of national pride and unity.
 The building's incorporation into the Kingdom of Italy highlighted its significance as an architectural masterpiece of the Roman Empire.
-The Pantheon's status as a national treasure reinforced the idea of Italy as a unified nation, embracing its rich cultural heritage and history.
+The Pantheon's status as a national treasure reinforced the idea of Italy as a unified nation.

 The tombs in the Roman Pantheon are historically relevant as they reflect its transformation from a pagan temple to a Christian church.
-This transition mirrors the evolving religious and cultural landscape of ancient Rome, making the tombs a poignant symbol of these changes in the heart of the city.
+This transition mirrors the evolving religious and cultural landscape of ancient Rome, making the tombs a poignant symbol of these changes.

 Tomb of Vittorio Emanuele II (1820-1878), first king of Italy at Pantheon Rome